jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 	* The tool does not need the DevKit and only needs the packages listed in the pre-requisites.
 2) Run the tool with appropriate arguments (See [Configuration](#Configuration)).

-> **Note: The tool can be safely left installed and started on any CloneSquad or non-CloneSquad managed EC2 instances.**

 **Example:**

 The following lines could be part of the EC2 Instance user-data to install once and run the tool at every start automatically.